medenzon/gobadge/README.md

 &nbsp;

-Dashboards can by dynamically configured to fit your perfect look.
+Dashboards can be dynamically configured to fit your perfect look.

 ![demo](docs/demo.gif)